arquillian/arquillian-extension-qunit/README.md

             <iframe height="600" width="1000" id="frame"></iframe>
     * In order to avoid hardcoding the host/port on your JavaScript QUnit test Files you can retrieve them from the Window Object `window.location.host`.
 For more information check the [qunit-tests-dom.js](https://github.com/arquillian/arquillian-extension-qunit/blob/master/arquillian-qunit-ftest/src/test/resources/assets/tests/ticketmonster/test-dom.js) example.
+* If you would like to execute the QUnit Test Suites without deploying any application then do not add any method with the `@Deployment` annotation inside your test.
+* Sometimes you might want the QUnit Test Suites and their relevant resources to be packaged, deployed and executed on a container.
+This can be done by defining a method with the `@Deployment` annotation and returning null `return null;`.
-* Create as many methods inside the test case as the Qunit Test files you want to execute.
+* Create as many methods inside the test case as the Qunit Test Suites you want to execute.
 Each method must have the `@QUnitTest()` annotation which points to a QUnit HTML Test file.
 * In method level you can use the `@InSequence()` annotation to define the execution order.

 ### Sample Test Case